dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 - **Handshake Authentication**: The identity of the server needs to be bound to the connection itself during the TLS handshake.
-In TLS 1.3, this is provided by a signature over the server key share message from the key in the server certificate in the \TK message.
+In TLS 1.3, this is provided by a signature over the server key share message from the key in the server certificate in the CertificateVerify message.

 There is a threat from _future_ quantum computers to encrypted network connections _today_ in the form of ["harvest now, decrypt later"][hndl] attacks.